pwFoo/unflex/README.md

 With `flex-grow` set to 1, each `.col` will distribute their widths equally among themselves.
 However, this is only possible by also setting `flex-basis` to a zero value, e.g. `0%` or `0px`.

+In this case, the unit after 0 is intendend:

 > Defines the flex-basis of the flex item.
 Any value valid for width and
 > height properties are accepted.
 A preferred size of 0 must have a unit